CBAM Tunisia: Which Industrial Sectors Are Under Pressure? | Wattnow Solutions

 Does CBAM already concern Tunisian companies?

 Yes.
-Any company exporting covered products (cement, steel, aluminum, fertilizers, electricity, hydrogen) to the EU must provide compliant carbon data since the transitional phase began in October 2023.
-Full application with financial adjustments will begin in 2026.
+Any company exporting covered products to the EU must provide compliant carbon data since October 2023.

 Is CBAM only a regulatory constraint?